 Each cancer classified according to the location in the body where the abnormal cell growth began, for example cancer that begins in the lungs is called lung cancer.
 Cancerous cells can develop in the skin, tissue or blood, or form masses called tumours.

-Our mission is to Outsmart Cancer by providing world-class scientists with the necessary equipment they need to detect abnormal cell growth of all types of cancer.
+Our mission is to back brilliant research by giving scientists the technology and equipment they need to find new and improved ways to prevent, detect and treat ALL types of cancer.

 Use the alphabet links below to find and retrieve information about the symptoms, diagnosis and treatments of many different types of cancer.